Create a Highly Available PostgreSQL Cluster Using Patroni and HAProxy

 INFO: no action. i am a secondary and i am following a leader Lock owner: postgresql0; I am postgresql2

-Repeat these steps on each of the three Linodes with Postgres installed to create a highly available Postgres cluster with one master and two slaves.
+Repeat these steps on each of the three Linodes with Postgres installed to create a highly available Postgres cluster with one primary and two standbys.

-With the Postgres cluster set up, you need a way to connect to the master regardless of which of the servers in the cluster is the master.
+With the Postgres cluster set up, you need a way to connect to the primary regardless of which of the servers in the cluster is the primary.
 This is where HAProxy comes in.
 All Postgres clients (your applications,

-psql, etc.) will connect to HAProxy which will make sure you connect to the master in the cluster.
+psql, etc.) will connect to HAProxy which will make sure you connect to the primary in the cluster.

 On the Linode that has HAProxy installed, edit the configuration file at